TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 \end{aligned}
 $$

 I think this equation is a bit cleaner to look at than having both radii.
-Regardless, this the equation of the radial distance from the origin for an oblate spheriod centered at the origin (much like a celestial body).
+Regardless, this the equation of the radial distance from the origin for an oblate spheroid centered at the origin (much like a celestial body).
 One can verify some parts of these equation as when the body is a sphere, $\alpha = 1$ and the denominator is simply 1 and gives us a constant radial distance.
-However, a more confident way to show this equation holds is to use it as the upper bound when finding the volume generated by this oblate spheriod.
-I verified this myself by going through the math and showing that it was equal to the known volume of an oblate spheriod.
+However, a more confident way to show this equation holds is to use it as the upper bound when finding the volume generated by this oblate spheroid.
+I verified this myself by going through the math and showing that it was equal to the known volume of an oblate spheroid.
 I will not show this proof, mainly because this section will already have a lot more math in it to come.
 If you want to see it, I recommend doing it yourself as an exercise (haha! now I'm giving exercises to the reader >:) ).

 ### Quadrupole Moment for a Constant Density
 Before trying to verify the quadrupole moment of the Sun, I wanted to first do an easier task first, which is finding the quadrupole moment for a celestial body with a constant density, namely $\boldsymbol{\rho}(\mathbf{r}) = \rho$.
 Having the density term just be a constant means we can take it out of our integral, and just focus on trying to solve it itself.
 Substituting the 2nd degree Legendre Polynomial in, we can re-write our quadrupole moment as follows.

 $$ J_{2} = \frac{- \rho}{2MR_{p}^{2}} \int_{0}^{2\pi}\int_{0}^{\pi}\int_{0}^{\frac{\alpha c}{\sqrt{1 + \lambda \cos^{2}(\theta)}}} \left(3\cos^{2}(\theta) - 1\right) r^{4}\sin(\theta)drd\theta d\phi$$

 I want to explain a couple steps that I skipped in setting up this integral.
 For starters, we are working with spherical coordinates so the integrating terms are in terms of the distance from the origin $r$, the azimuth angle $\phi$, and the polar angel $\theta$.
 The bounds for the azimuth and polar angle are around the entire body all together.
-The bounds for the azimuth angle are $0$ to $2\pi$ and for the polar angle it is $0$ to $\pi$ as you might exepct.
+The bounds for the azimuth angle are $0$ to $2\pi$ and for the polar angle it is $0$ to $\pi$ as you might expect.
 We want to integrate $r$ for the entire body as well, but this depends on the polar angle.
 To compensate for this, we go to the bound for a given polar angle that we found in the previous exercise.
 I also added the second degree Legendre Polynomial and took out the $\frac{1}{2}$ from it and put it out front.
 Since we are integrating across spherical coordinates, there is an extra $r^{2}\sin(\theta)$ term that needs to be added.
 Lastly, I shortened down $\alpha^{2} - 1 = \lambda$ to make it easier to type and not get terms confused.

 Truthfully, this integral kinda sucks to do.
 I will show you how I ended up solving it, but be prepared for some math.
 I am also going to skip a couple rather easy steps to make way for the longer and more complex parts of solving it.
 Speaking of, we can integrate the $\phi$ term immediately.
 This is because nothing actually depends on $\phi$, so we can treat everything else like a constant.
 Doing this integral simply adds a $2\pi$ term out front.
 One step we do have to take before doing anything is integrate with respect to $r$, so let's do that really quick.